nalexn/ViewInspector/README.md

 **ViewInspector** provides full support of such views, so you can inspect them without any intervention to the source code.

 Unlike the views using `@State`, `@Environment` or `@EnvironmentObject`, the state changes inside `@ObservedObject` can be evaluated with synchronous tests.
-You may consider, however, use the asynchronous approach described below, just for the sake of the tests consistency.
+You may consider, however, using the asynchronous approach described below, just for the sake of the tests consistency.

 ### Custom views using `@State`, `@Environment` or `@EnvironmentObject`

 Inspection of these views requires a small refactoring of the view's source code.
-Consider we have a view with a `@State` variable:
+Consider you have a view with a `@State` variable:

 ```swift
 struct ContentView: View {